braph-software/BRAPH-2/tutorials/developers/dev_graph/readme.md

 > In a binary undirected multiplex with fixed thresholds (BUT), the layers are those of binary undirected (BU) multiplex graphs derived from the same weighted supra-connectivity matrices binarized at different thresholds.The supra-connectivity matrix has a number of partitions equal to the number of thresholds.
 > ````
 >
-> ① MultiplexBUT is a child of "MultiplexWU", which in turn derives from `Graph`.
+> ①MultiplexBUT is a child of "MultiplexWU", which in turn derives from `Graph`.
 >